secretlycarl/onboarderr/README.md

 2. Updating the port mapping in `compose.yml`
 3. Updating the `EXPOSE` directive in `Dockerfile`

+# Hosting on UNRAID (not ready yet)

+You can install this app directly from the Unraid Community Applications (CA) plugin:

+- On your Unraid server, open the Apps tab

+- Search for Onboarderr

+- Click Install, and adjust any configuration options (ports, volumes, variables)

+- Click Apply to start the container

+> **Note:** If you don't see it listed, you can manually add the template repository:

+- Go to **Apps > Settings > CA Settings > Add New Repository**

+- Paste this URL: [need to make xml file for repo]

+- After saving, return to the Apps tab and search again.

 # Restarting the App

 - **After setup or changing settings, the app will automatically restart itself to apply changes**